-OK, so Mrs. Robinson probably is the original MILF, and we mean that as the acronym initially intended.
-But this list wouldn’t be complete without her inclusion.
+This list wouldn’t be complete without Mrs. Robinson.
 What Anne Bancroft did for older (sorry, mature) women—and 1960s female sexuality full stop—is just too significant.
 Mothers can be sexy too, and don’t you forget it.
 Nylons were never the same again.

 5. Dolores Claiborne, Dolores Claiborne

 Based on a non-supernatural Stephen King novel, this often-overlooked gem directed by Taylor Hackford shows just how far a mother will go to protect her child.
 Kathy Bates (yes, she thought taking on another King character might be a good idea after winning an Oscar for Misery) plays a tough-talking and very hard-edged Maine woman who is accused of multiple murders over the years.
 When her daughter (a particularly drug-addled Jennifer Jason Leigh) comes home, the past gets rehashed and dark family secrets come out to play, revealing a mother who had no choice but to fight to the death against a monstrous husband (the excellent David Strathairn).
 The film’s climax is gratifying to say the least, as is the small but heartfelt final moment when a resentful daughter finally acknowledges that no matter what her mother did, she did it for her.

 6. Margaret White, Carrie